Sometimes all it takes is seeing one picture of a place to make you desperately want to go there.

 “Surely, these blue waters have got to be photoshopped?!”, I thought.
 And yet, I immediately wanted to find out just where this place was.

-Long story short: just a year later I found myself docking at the Port of Zakynthos, visiting the island as part of a road trip through Greece.
+Long story short: the following summer I found myself docking at the Port of Zakynthos, visiting the island as part of a road trip through Greece.

-I can tell you one thing: the coves and beaches really are as beautiful as the photos suggest.
-Zakynthos is an island that needs no filters.
+And I can tell you one thing: the coves and beaches really are as beautiful as the photos suggest.
+Zakynthos is an island that truly needs no filters!

 Going to Zakynthos?
 Then here are 7 most useful things to know: